This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

-Here’s what each of the Territorial quarters will look like, listed in the order that each will be released according to the U.S. Mint: (click for details about each)
+See what each of the Territory quarters looks like, listed in the order that each was released:

 The push to commemorate the District of Columbia, Puerto Rico, and the United States territories was arduous.